 FSIS will issue EU composite product certificates for composite products produced at FSIS-regulated facilities and bearing the USDA mark of inspection.

 AMS Dairy Program will issue the EU composite product certificates for composite products not produced in an FSIS-regulated facility and not bearing the USDA mark of inspection, regardless of whether dairy is an ingredient in the composite product.
-See FAIRS Export Certificate Report Annual for more information.
+See EU FAIRS Export Certificate Report Annual (E42024-0034) for more information and the EC's website.
+This website also includes a compilation of Questions & Answers intended to clarify a multitude of practical questions that have been raised on the new rules.